ifrh/Ostfalia-Proforma-Praktomat/README.md

 It can be downloaded from https://randoom.org/Software/SetlX/.
 The jar file must be copied into the `extra` subfolder and renamed to `setlX-2.7.jar`.

-##### Optional: Adding further Python modules

-Python can be supplemented with further Python modules.

-To do this, the required modules must be added in the `requirements.txt` file.
-If necessary, the file `src/checker/checker/PythonUnittestChecker.py` must be updated if the module name is not identical to the path name on the disk.
-`numpy`, `matplotlib` and `PIL` are already prepared this way.

-Note: The Python tasks must also include a `requirements.txt` file in the test.
-The required module names must be entered there.

 #### Create Docker Containers

 In order to build and start the docker composition simply run